Psychtoolbox-3/psychtoolbox-3.github.com/docs/HDRTest.md

 that if used on MS-Windows, the test will print false warnings about
 mismatches between shader computed PQ values.
 That is normal at the
 moment, because on Windows PQ is not used for fp16 mode.
+If set to 2, will request a 16 bpc fixed point framebuffer, which allows for up
+to 16 bpc linear precision, but in reality on early 2021 hardware at most 12 bpc.
+On most operating-systems + driver + gpu combos this 16 bpc mode will fail.

 'screenid' [Screen](Screen) to use.
 Defaults to maximum screen id.